chatox/networks-science-course/practicum/ps06_networkx_centrality.md

 g = nx.read_edgelist(path="data/holidays-bcn-network.csv", delimiter=",")
 ```

-More complex CSV files are better parsed with the `csv` module; a graph can then be created programatically.
+More complex CSV files are better parsed with the `csv` module; a graph can then be created programmatically.

 ```python
 import io